There’s a common Norwegian saying that goes like this,

 There’s no such thing as bad weather, only bad clothes.

 To stay comfortable in the rain, you’ll need a cycling jacket that comes with these 3 properties.

 Breathable.
 Lightweight.
 Waterproof.

-With today’s technology, you can definitely find a rain jacket that looks great while meeting all 3 properties I mentioned above.
+With today’s technology, you can definitely find one that looks great while meeting all 3 properties above.
 If you’re riding in cold weather, a winter cycling jacket will do a much better job of keeping you warm.